JonathanBout/JonathanBout/README.md

 ## Interests

 I enjoy keeping up with the space industry and its new technology, in addition to coding.
-It's always exciting to see what's next! :airplane::rocket::star:
+It's always exciting to see a rocket launch! :rocket::star:
 </div>
 <!---
 DutchAerospace/DutchAerospace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.